 Gered Mankowitz – Notable examples of album cover work – The Rolling Stones – Out Of Our Heads/December’s Children and Between The Buttons; The Nice – Ars Longa…; Ultravox – Ultravox!; ABC – Lexicon of Love; Jimi Hendrix – The Ultimate Experience

-Gered Mankowitz was born in London, England in August, 1946, the first of four sons of the late author, playwright and film writer Wolf Mankowitz and his wife, the Jungian psychotherapist Ann Mankowitz.
+(b.
+August, 1946 in London, England) Gered Mankowitz was the first of four sons of the late author, playwright and film writer Wolf Mankowitz and his wife, the Jungian psychotherapist Ann Mankowitz.
 Prior to leaving school at the age of 15, photos taken on a school trip to Holland (plus some inspiring words from the actor Peter Sellers) convinced him that he had a knack for photography.
 His photographs were later seen by the legendary photographer Tom Blau, who offered Gered an apprenticeship at his famous photo agency, Camera Press Ltd., in London.
 Over a period of several months Gered worked in all the various departments that made up Camera Press, finally moving to the studio and going on various assignments in and around London.